 If you’re looking forward to spring break (or just on the hunt for easy and free activities to do in the afternoons or on weekends), these are ten of our favorite free family activities that are perfect things to do during spring break:

 10 Free Things to Do During Spring Break

 - Check out your library’s programs.
-Many libraries do fun events during spring break, whether it’s showing a movie, some sort of activity or craft, or even just regular story time.
+Many libraries do fun events during spring break, whether it’s in person or virtual.
 Plus, it’s a chance to pick up the world’s most giant pile of books to read during spring break.

 - Have a movie morning.
 We do movie night almost every Friday night, but doing a movie on a different day of the week and in the morning, rather than at night, seems special.
 And if you do popcorn or bowls of cereal to go along with it, that’s extra fun.

 - Go on a scavenger hunt walk.
 Sometimes when I really need to get out of the house but the girls are resisting going for a walk, I write down a list of things for them to find while we’re out and suddenly they’re all enthusiastic.
 From a potato bug to a newspaper to a red leaf to two people walking together, having something to look for and then cross off their list is one of their favorite activities.